Send to a friend

 Will the ‘America first’ policy of the US impact multilateral institutions like the UN and the development agenda enshrined in the SDGs 2030?

 There are political leaders in some countries who see the impact of globalisation as a threat and are taking a more nationalistic approach.
 Globalisation has had positive and negative consequences which leaders need to explain.
 If a major world power turns its back on the international rules-based system it helped to create, this becomes a major challenge for the rest of the international community, for e.g. through its contributions to multilateral organisations and support for development and humanitarian operations.
 Other countries have to step up to fill the gap.
 That’s why there is so much concern about the announced cuts in the US contribution to the UN.
-How can the UN be more effective in addressing the main development challenges facing the world today?
-How can we ensure that “no one is left behind” when it comes to health, education and housing?

 The UN is made up of 193 different countries.
 So, it's important that there are clear priorities and an integrated agenda.
 Today's global challenges are connected and require a connected response.
 It's hard to talk of just three challenges.
 Right up there are fragility and conflict; environmental degradation and climate change; and poverty and poor governance.